Charley and the Angel

-Charley and the Angel is a 1973 American Disney family/comedy film set in an unidentified small city in the 1930s Depression-era Midwestern United States and starring Fred MacMurray in one of his final film appearances and his last movie for Disney.
+Charley and the Angel is a 1973 American Disney family/comedy film set in an unidentified small city in the 1930s Depression-era Midwestern United States and starring Fred MacMurray in one of his final film appearances and his last film for Disney.
 The film, directed by Vincent McEveety, is based on The Golden Evenings of Summer, a 1971 novel written by Will Stanton.

 Plot

 Charley Appleby is a hardware store owner whose frugality and commitment to his job have enabled his family to avoid poverty during the Great Depression and Prohibition.
 However, his relationship with his children and wife Nettie (Cloris Leachman) is strained.
 They especially want to go to see the Chicago World's Fair.
 His growing sons Willie and Rupert (Vincent Van Patten and Scott Kolden) manage to find work in a junkyard owned by a man named Felix with ties to bootleggers, and his teenage daughter Leonora (Kathleen Cody) decides to elope with a young man named Ray (Kurt Russell), who seems untrustworthy.

 Charley is visited by a shabby-looking angel (Harry Morgan) who appears visible only to him.
 The angel tells Charley that his time will soon be up, and the shopkeeper decides to become religious, patch relations with his family, sell his business, and do the best he can to be a good father and husband before he dies.
 Charley's angel appears intermittently throughout the film, occasionally helping Charley, and occasionally causing mischief.
 The angel reveals his name as Roy Zerney.

 Charley is initially unsuccessful at effecting change.
 His gestures are incomprehensible to his wife and children, who see his sudden change of behavior as bizarre, particularly his decision to sell the store.
 Charley appears ostensibly insane whenever he speaks to, or looks for, the lingering angel who is visible only to him.
 When Charley tries to take money from his account in the bank, he learns from the banker Ernie (Edward Andrews) that the bank will be closing for a while and may be in danger of foreclosure.
 He must loan money to son-in-law Ray, and to his friend Pete (George Lindsey).
 Business tightens, and Charley is running out of time and money.